kwong44/Archie-support/Terms-Of-Service.md

 13. Contact Us

-If you have any questions about these Terms, please contact us at: kywong.design@gmail.com.
+If you have any questions about these Terms, please contact us at: support@speakarchie.app.